Fnatic, mousesports face off for ESL Pro League Season 10 championship

 Both teams have defied the odds by reaching this point and are poised to end their 2019 in memorable fashion.
 Only one of these underdogs can win, though.

 The match should be an incredibly close one that pits mousesports' strategies against Fnatic’s firepower.
-Fnatic is the smart bet to take the finals here, especially if Nuke shows in the veto.
+Fnatic to take the finals here, especially if Nuke shows in the veto.

 Mouseports won’t pull off a 16-0 against a Swedish team that has an 89% win rate on the map.
 Fnatic doesn’t have it easy, but the team has players that can all clutch out a round.
 If Fnatic brings that to bear, even Karrigan’s best ideas won’t save mousesports.
 Probably.